mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker build

-this command is used to build a docker image from a dockerfile
+This command is used to build a docker image from a dockerfile

 ```bash
 docker build -t <image_name> <path_to_dockerfile>